Minimal Session Types for the $\pi$-calculus (Extended Version): Abstract

 \section{Abstract}

 Session types are a discipline for the static verification of message-passing programs.
 A session type specifies a channel's protocol as \emph{sequences} of exchanges.
 It is most relevant to investigate session-based concurrency by identifying the \emph{essential notions} that enable program specification and verification.
-Following that perspective, prior work identified \emph{minimal} session types (\msts), a sub-class of session types without the sequentiality construct~($;$), which specifies the structure of communication actions.
-This notion led to establish a \emph{minimality result}: every process typable with standard session types can be compiled down to a process typable using \msts, which mimics sequentiality in types via additional synchronizations.
-Such a minimality result is significant because it justifies session types in terms of themselves, without resorting to external notions; it was proven for a {higher-order} session $\pi$-calculus, where values are abstractions (functions from names to processes).
-This paper studies \msts and their associated minimality result but now for the session $\pi$-calculus, the (first-order) language in which values are names and for which session types have been more widely studied.
+Following that perspective, prior work identified \emph{minimal} session types (\msts), a sub-class of session types without the sequentiality construct, which specifies the structure of communication actions.
+This formulation of session types led to establish a \emph{minimality result}: every process typable with standard session types can be compiled down to a process typable using \msts, which mimics sequentiality in types via additional process synchronizations.
+Such a minimality result is significant because it justifies session types in terms of themselves, without resorting to external notions; it was proven for a {higher-order} session $\pi$-calculus, in which values are abstractions (functions from names to processes).

+In this paper, we study \msts and their associated minimality result but now for the session $\pi$-calculus, the (first-order) language in which values are names and for which session types have been more widely studied.
 We first show that this new minimality result can be obtained by {composing} known results.
 Then, we develop optimizations of this new minimality result and prove that the associated transformation into processes with \msts satisfies dynamic correctness.